BlockchainCommons/GordianWallet-iOS/README.md

 Even more cutting-edge technology is planned for the future, including collaborative custody models, airgapped technologies such as Blockchain Commons' #LetheKit for offline signing using QR codes, and methodologies for social-key recovery.

-## Financial Support

-*FullyNoded 2* is a project by [Blockchain Commons](https://www.blockchaincommons.com/).
-We are proudly a social benefit "not-for-profit" committed to open source & open development.
-Our work is funded entirely by donations and collaborative partnerships with people like you.
-Every contribution will be spent on building open tools, technologies & techniques for blockchain and internet security infrastructure.
-Please consider becoming a sponsor by supporting the project via GitHub's sponsorship program where they will match up to $5,000 USD in donations, more info [here](https://github.com/sponsors/BlockchainCommons).
-See our [Sponsors](./Docs/Sponsors.md) page for more info.

-To financially support further development of `FullyNoded 2` and other projects, please consider becoming a Patron of Blockchain Commons through ongoing monthly patronage by becoming a [Sponsor](https://github.com/sponsors/BlockchainCommons) through GitHub; currently they are matching the first $5k so please do consider this option.
-You can also offer support with Bitcoin via our [BTCPay Server](https://btcpay.blockchaincommons.com/).

-## Copyright & License
+## Origin, Authors, Copyright & Licenses

 Unless otherwise noted (either in this [/README.md](./README.md) or in the file's header comments) the contents of this repository are Copyright © 2020 by Blockchain Commons, LLC, and are [licensed](./LICENSE) under the [spdx:BSD-2-Clause Plus Patent License](https://spdx.org/licenses/BSD-2-Clause-Patent.html).

 In most cases, the authors, copyright, and license for each file reside in header comments in the source code.
-When it does not we have attempted to attribute it accurately in the table below.
+When it does not, we have attempted to attribute it accurately in the table below.

-This table below also establishes provenance (repository of origin, permalink, and commit id) for files included from repositories that are outside of this repository.
+This table below also establishes provenance (repository of origin, permalink, and commit id) for files included from repositories that are outside of this repo.
 Contributors to these files are listed in the commit history for each repository, first with changes found in the commit history of this repo, then in changes in the commit history of their repo of their origin.

 | File                                        | From                                                         | Commit                                                       | Authors & Copyright (c) | License                              |
 | ------------------------------------------- | ------------------------------------------------------------ | ------------------------------------------------------------ | ----------------------- | ------------------------------------ |